 Poor mental health can lead to decreased academic performance, failure and dropout.
 This has a knock-on effect if left unaddressed with ongoing mental health problems, low economic attainment and other negative implications.
 Therefore, it is crucial to reduce stigma and create an environment where students can find ways to manage and improve their mental health.

-Among the many useful resources, Student Minds has produced a Transitions guide for university students containing information about mental health, sexual health, identity and relationships.
+Student Minds has produced a Transitions guide for university students containing information about mental health, sexual health, identity and relationships.
 Further topics featured are on the website are: